Office of Academic Affairs

 - The Civic Engagement Award recognizes faculty for distinguished service to the community beyond the boundaries of the University.

-Up to two award plaques and one honorarium of $1,000 (to be split between the winners if there are two winners) are presented at the Chancellor's State of the University Address in the fall semester.
+One award plaque and one honorarium of $1,000 in either Campus Service or Civic Engagement is presented at the Chancellor's State of the University Address in the fall semester.